-The Department of Audiology and Speech-Language Pathology offers half-graduate assistantships (10 hours per week) and tuition scholarships (8 hours per week) for full-time first-year AuD students who have completed the undergraduate prerequisites.
+The ASLP Department offers tuition scholarships (8 hours per week) for full-time first-year AuD students and half-graduate assistantships (GAs; 10 hours per week) for first-, second- and third-year students.
 These financial-aid mechanisms are awarded on a competitive basis.
-If you are awarded one of these scholarships, you will be assigned to a faculty member for your work commitment.
+If you are awarded one of these positions, you will be assigned to a faculty member for your work commitment.
 You should plan to be available to your faculty supervisor the week prior to start of classes through exam week.
+Clinical half-GA positions may be offered to second- and/or third-year students.
+If such opportunities are supported by outside clinics academic and clinical faculty will provide those sites with their recommendations based on academic and clinical performance of the students.
+Final decisions will be made after completing the interviews conducted by audiologists who would supervise the students in those clinics.

-To summarize, the requirements for each financial-aid positions are presented below.
+Details of each financial-aid positions are presented below.